Employment contracts: your employee rights explained

 From April 2016, the National Living Wage for those aged 25 and over is £7.20 an hour (rising to £7.50 in April 2017).

 For most employees, once your employer is covered by rules that are being phased in from October 2012, they are also obliged to enrol you in a pension scheme.
 This process is called automatic enrolment.

-Any rights you have under a contract of employment, such as medical insurance for example, are in addition to the rights you have in law.
-In addition, certain employment contracts may seek to limit certain rights you have in law.
+Any rights you have under a contract of employment, such as medical insurance, are in addition to the rights you have in law.
+Certain employment contracts might seek to limit some of the rights you have in law.

-You and your employer can agree to any terms you want, but certain terms seeking to limit your legal rights may be ineffective.
+You and your employer can agree to any terms you want, but some terms seeking to limit your legal rights might be ineffective.

-For example, agreements to be paid less than minimum wage will be ineffective.
+For example, agreements to be paid less than the minimum wage will be ineffective.